Support Broadview Shelter staff with distributing free summer meals to youth.

 Summer Meals Distribution Volunteer

-Volunteers will support Broadview staff in distributing breakfast, lunch, and snacks to youth.
+Volunteers will support Broadview staff distributing breakfast and lunch to youth.
 Duties include:

-- Interact with youth as they come to receive their meals.
+- Interact with youth/parents as they arrive to receive their meals.

-- Maintain a friendly and outgoing attitude with children from diverse backgrounds.
+- Maintain a friendly and outgoing attitude with families from diverse backgrounds.

 Time Commitment

-Volunteers are needed from the last week of June to the first week of September, Monday to Friday, from 10am-12:30pm.
+Volunteers are needed weekdays from Monday, June 22 – Friday, August 28 from 9:30am – 12pm.
 Each volunteer is encouraged to commit to a regular weekly schedule.

 Qualifications

-- Must be at least 18 years of age and not in high school.
+- Must be at least 18 years old and not in high school.

 - Must have or be willing to get a food handler’s permit.